BjarturLeoHlynsson/fab-academy-site/docs/assignments/week01.md

 More information can be found at [Fab Academy Schedule](https://fabacademy.org/2025/schedule.html).

 ## Pre Fab

-This year Fab Lab Ísland decided to start fab academy a bit early so students could be more prepared and Fab Lab ísafjörur decided to host it.
+This year, Fab Lab Ísland decided to start Fab Academy a bit early to better prepare students, and Fab Lab Ísafjörður decided to host it.

 ### Setting Up the Website on GitHub

-!!!
-Note "Info!"
+!!! info "Instructions and Theme"
-    I followed these [instructions](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/1-heimasidugerd/) provided by [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) at Fab Lab Isafjörður, which were very helpful in setting up [MKDocs](https://www.mkdocs.org/).
-MKDocs is a simplified version of HTML that uses Markdown.
+    I followed these [instructions](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/1-heimasidugerd/) provided by [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) at Fab Lab Ísafjörður, which were very helpful in setting up [MKDocs](https://www.mkdocs.org/).
+MKDocs is a static site generator that uses Markdown.
 There are numerous themes available, but I decided to use the [Material](https://squidfunk.github.io/mkdocs-material/) theme.

 To get started, I downloaded the following tools: